 An itinerary is a traveller’s most important tool when it comes to getting the most out of a new destination.
 It has the ability to provide a clear view with regards to specific travel aspects.
 Through the help of establishing daily and total budgets, uncovering the different experiences on offer and attaining a greater understanding of your destination, a thorough travel itinerary can make a journey truly remarkable.
-Here are tips on making an ultimate travel itinerary for your upcoming trip.
+Here are tips on making the ultimate travel itinerary for your upcoming trip.

 Identify which type of traveller you are

 Establishing your travel type before developing an itinerary and travelling overseas is a crucial step towards making an itinerary.
 This can allow for a tailored experience to be developed, overall optimising the holiday that awaits.

 Equipped with an inner hunger to stimulate the various senses of the body, foodies pursue and adore unfamiliar flavours.
 See, smell and taste the delicacies of another culture and expand upon an ever-growing palate.
 Food markets are an ideal spot to bustle amongst appetising dishes, gain a deeper appreciation of a new destination and bring home some favourite dishes and new cooking styles to share.
 Read about how to find the best places to eat.